drachenwald/dun-in-mara/events/2022/strawberry-raid/index.md

 ## Travel

-Sigginstown Castle is easily findable on Google Maps.
+<a href="https://www.sigginstowncastle.com/">Sigginstown Castle</a> is easily findable on Google Maps.

 If you are flying into Dublin, you may wish to consider a rental car.
 The drive from Dublin airport to the site takes approximately two hours on good condition motorways.
 Please remember in Ireland we drive on the left!